Lactate Dehydrogenase (LDH) Isoenzymes Test

 Frequently Asked Questions (FAQs)

-What is the Lactate Dehydrogenase (LDH) isoenzymes test?
+What is the Lactate dehydrogenase (LDH) isoenzymes test?

 Why is the LDH isoenzymes test performed?

-How is the test done?
+How is the test sample collected?

-A blood sample is taken from a vein.
+A blood sample is usually drawn from a vein in the arm.

-Are there any preparations needed for the test?
+Are there any preparations needed before the test?

-Article last updated on: 26th June 2025.
+Article last updated on: 18th October 2025.

 If you have any feedback, please get in touch.